A filtered generalization of the Chekanov-Eliashberg algebra: max-filtered DGAs and their invariants

 \subsubsection{Enhancements for mfDGAs and $\filtration^{\filtLevel}\newRSFTA$}

-For mfDGAs, the bilinearized chain complex is a filtered chain complex: As $\partial: V \rightarrow \Algebra$ is filtration preserving, then so it $\partial^{\aug_{l}, \aug_{r}}$.
+For mfDGAs, the bilinearized chain complex is a filtered chain complex: As $\partial: V \rightarrow \Algebra$ is filtration preserving, then so is $\partial^{\aug_{l}, \aug_{r}}$.
 Of course there are a few options to organize the filtration data homologically.

 First, filtration inclusions induce chain maps determining morphisms on bilinearized homologies,

 As is evident from the chain level, fundamental classes are pulled back from inclusion morphisms

 Second, we can consider the spectral sequence homology groups associated to the filtered complex,